viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 > Another troubleshooting trick is to clock the MicroBlaze and peripherals from a separate Clocking Wizard, which is not used for anything else.

 Search for "clocking" in the IP Catalog and drag Clocking Wizzard to the diagram.
 Double-click on the Clocking Wizzard to configure it.
-Go to the Clocking Options tab and select Source "No buffer" in the Input Clock Information section.
+Go to the Clocking Options tab and select Source "No buffer" in the Input Clock Information section because the input clock is already buffered by BUFG.

 <img src="pictures/clocking_wizard2.png" title="" alt="" width="567">